project-march/ProjectMarch/doc/march_packages/march_hardware_builder.rst

 ROS API
 -------
-The hardware builder is written without depending on ROS to ensure that it can remain functional even when ROS will no longer be used.
-The package does depend on ROS for logging, but that can be easily changed if needed.
+The hardware builder is written without depending on ROS for its core functionality to ensure that it can remain functional even when ROS will no longer be used.
+The package does depend on ROS for logging and the urdf ROS package for parsing URDF, but that can be easily changed if needed, since none of these functionalities are ROS specific.

 Tutorials